cwrenhold/nvim-config-2024/README.md

     - Sets the leader (both global and local)
     - Starts loading in configuration
 - [lua/core](./lua/core) - This is where all setting are stored which are not related to external plugins and have no dependencies, and also includes the bootstrapper for [lazy.nvim](https://github.com/folke/lazy.nvim).
 Configuration settings are broken down into *logical* groupings.
 - [lua/plugins](./lua/plugins) - This is where all plugins are configured.
 These are mostly set up with a single file per plugin, but this is not always the case when it comes to dependencies and the like.
-In general, all configuration is in the respective plugin's file, including and keymaps which are specific to that plugin.
+In general, all configuration is in the respective plugin's file, including any keymaps which are specific to that plugin.

 # Included plugins